 How long does meth stay in your system?
 The best answer is a range.

 - Positive results in a urine test generally will indicate use within a 1 to 4-day period.

 However, it could be as much as a week or longer for heavy users.
 It is due to the pH of the urine primarily influencing the rate of excretion into the urine.
 How quickly the kidneys excrete the drug depends on the user’s urine pH level.
 Higher urine pH levels (alkaline) cannot excrete as efficiently as urine with average or lower (acidic) levels.

 - Most experts agree it can take 72 hours of total abstinence.

-- Drinking lots of water or taking herbal supplements that claim to “clean” out your system are generally ineffective for removing all traces.
+Drinking lots of water or taking herbal supplements that claim to “clean” your system is generally ineffective for removing all traces.